Mayor of Kyiv: Dualism of authority in Kyiv

 An October 2010 Presidential decree relieved then-mayor of Kyiv Leonid Chernovetskyi of the office of Head of Kyiv City Administration, while still preserving the post of mayor.
 This led to Chernovetskyi being deprived of his official decision-making role and most power in the capital was handed over to the Head of Kyiv City Administration.
 At the time that was Oleksandr Popov, who was appointed by President Viktor Yanukovych on 16 November 2010.
 Before these amendments, the elected mayor of the Kyiv City Council was automatically appointed also as head of the Kyiv City Administration.

 Chernovetskyi was not seen in Kyiv for several months after Popov's appointment, but returned to the public eye in early 2011.
 By that time, Chernovetskyi had become extremely unpopular among the residents of Kyiv.

 Chernovetskyi tendered his resignation on 1 June 2012.
-The City Council decided on 12 July 2012 that Halyna Hereha would temporarily act as the mayor of the capital city.
+The city council decided on 12 July 2012 that Halyna Hereha would temporarily act as the mayor of the capital city.
 A petition to the Ukrainian Parliament on holding an early mayoral election in the city was sent (the dates of the early mayoral elections are set by Ukraine's parliament).
 New elections were held in 2014; Vitali Klitschko was elected as mayor of Kyiv with almost 57% of the votes.

-Since 25 June 2014 the post of mayor of Kyiv and Head of Kyiv City Administration have been held by a single person again.
-This person is Vitali Klitschko, who was sworn in as mayor on 5 June 2014 and who was appointed Head of Kyiv City Administration by Ukrainian President Petro Poroshenko on 25 June 2014.